 “By trying to run a business,” DeLong wrote, “rather than just kicking back and letting the rising tide of his chosen sector lift his wealth beyond the moon, he managed to destroy the vast majority of his potential net worth.”

-DeLong was reviewing in the Guardian the Pulitzer prize-winning New York Times reporters Russ Buettner and Susanne Craig book “Lucky Loser: How Donald Trump Squandered His Father's Fortune and Created the Illusion of Success.”
+DeLong was reviewing in the Guardian the Pulitzer prize-winning New York Times reporters Russ Buettner and Susanne Craig's book “Lucky Loser: How Donald Trump Squandered His Father's Fortune and Created the Illusion of Success.”

-DeLong continued, “Buettner and Craig paint a picture of Trump’s businesses as a chimera.
+Berkeley's DeLong continued, “Buettner and Craig paint a picture of Trump’s businesses as a chimera.
 As a New York real estate developer who wished to remain anonymous told me, they are ‘mirage[s], built on inherited wealth, shady deals, and a relentless pursuit of appearances over substance.’

-But he’s not a loser in the sense that he always walks away, and pins the blame on others, the reviewer said.
+But, he’s not a loser in the sense that he always walks away, and pins the blame on others, the reviewer said.
 And another Pulitzer winner, the financial journalist David Cay Johnston, a biographer who has been following Trump since the beginning, calls him “the greatest conman in history” – “greatest” because he managed to make it to the White House.

 If a man has been declared bankrupt six times – or indeed has had a fake university and a fake charity shut down on him – he’s not likely to be the ideal person to make clear-headed decisions in the national interest broadly or in a national crisis more specifically – a pandemic, let’s say.